f0ska/symfony-docker/Readme.md

 ## The end
 Congratulations!
 Now you have installed Symfony with docker.

-If you have any problems with it - please do NOT contact me.
-Never.

 ## Useful information
 * Symfony code is in `project` folder.